cwyant314159/generic-application-template/README.md

 equivalent to the following:

 ```
 SRC_FILES := src/module1/foo.cpp src/module1/bar.c src/module2/fugazi.c
 ```

 ### Object Variables

 The `OBJ_DIR` variable is simply the directory where all compiled object files will be placed during compilation.
-The `OBJS` variable contains a space separated list of all the compiled object files.
-The variable is generated in two steps.
+The `OBJS` variable contains a space separated list of all the compiled object files and is generated in a two step process.

 The first step creates the list of object files from the source files by simply appending the `.o` file extension to each item of the `SRC_FILES` variable.
-The second step of the `OBJS` variable generation is simply a `foreach` macro that prepends the `OBJ_DIR` to each object file generated from the first step.
+The second step is a `foreach` macro that prepends the `OBJ_DIR` to each object file generated from the first step.
 This is accomplished using the same idiom as the `INC_FLAGS` variable.

 ```
 $(foreach <loop counter>, <iterable>, <action>)
-$(foreach obj, $(OBJS), <prepend -I action>)
+$(foreach obj, $(OBJS), <prepend action>)
 $(addprefix <prefix>, <thing to prepend to>)
 $(addprefix $(OBJ_DIR)/, $(obj))
 ```